saketl7/15-days-of-Flutter/README.md

 - [​Implementing complex UI with Flutter - Marcin Szałek | Flutter Europe]()

 ## Day 10: Local data persistence
+Data persistence is an important requirement in many different apps.

+So what is data persistence and why is it important?

+Suppose you're writing an app where the user can track his/her weight every day.
+It would be bad if the user entered some data, and this was lost after the app was backgrounded or killed by the operating system.

+By saving this data locally to disk, you can retrieve it the next time the app is started, and present it again.

+In Flutter, there are various ways to save data locally:

+Using a key-value store
+You can use Shared Preferences to store non-sensitive user data.
+This may include things like app preferences and settings (such as light/dark mode), or even a local flag to verify if the user has completed the app onboarding.

+Another popular key-value store is Hive, which is used and loved by many developers.
+Hive is very fast, however it appears to have a lot of open issues and some devs have been voicing concerns about it on Reddit.

+Using a secure key-value store
+Sensitive data such as the user's email and address should not be saved in an unencrypted form.

+In this scenario it's best to use a secure key-value store such as flutter_secure_storage.
+This has an API that is very similar to shared preferences, but uses the underlying Keychain on iOS, and KeyStore on Android.

+Using a relational-database
+If you need to store relational data you can use sqflite, the SQLite plugin for Flutter.

+This provides some asynchronous APIs for reading from and writing to a local database using the SQL language.

+Though sqlite is not type-safe, and this can lead to bugs that are hard to diagnose.

+To solve this problem the Moor package was created.
+Moor is a type-safe reactive persistence library for Flutter and Dart, built on top of sqflite.
+Moor has extensive documentation covering everything you need to know.
+And you can also check out this video for a complete overview.

+Reading and writing files to disk
+Key-value stores and relational databases are great, but sometimes you just want to write data directly to files on disk.

+This is done by combining the path_provider plugin with the dart:io library.

+Use case: the image_picker plugin offers a Future-based API that you can use to take a picture using the native camera.
+When you use this, the picture is saved on disk and returned as a File object that you can read with dart:io or show inside a widget.

+Local vs remote data persistence
+So far we have only talked about local data persistence.

+This works fine as long as you don't need to sync data across multiple devices.
+With local persistence, users will lose their data if they move to a new device without making a backup.

+But many apps need access to user-generated content that is saved remotely in the cloud.
+In this case you'll need to create your own backend, or use a Backend-as-a-Service such as Firebase.
+Firebase offers things like authentication, a real-time persistent document store, and many useful features.
+I won't cover Firebase as part of this email course, but you can take my Flutter & Firebase course on Udemy to learn how to build a complete app using Firebase authentication and Cloud Firestore.

+I also recommend watching this tutorial by the Flutter team, which covers local data persistence in detail:

+​Keeping it local: Managing a Flutter app's data
 ## Day 11: Networking

 ## Day 12: Platform Channels